johnathanetchart/plannerAPI/README.md

 }
 }

-returns updated microcycle in the form:
+Returns updated microcycle in the form:
 {
 id,
 date,